Iran and weapons of mass destruction

 In 2015, the Joint Comprehensive Plan of Action was signed by Iran with the P5+1, China, France, Russia, the UK, the US, plus Germany: Iran agreed to extensive monitoring and restriction of activities at nuclear facilities in Iran including Arak, Fordow, Isfahan, Natanz, in exchange for sanctions relief.
 In 2018, US president Donald Trump unilaterally withdrew from the plan, imposing a maximum pressure campaign of sanctions, and Iran began stockpiling enriched uranium (Note: According to CNN, as of 2025 Iran has stockpiled 7730 kg of low enriched uranium, 275 kg of nearly 20% low enriched uranium, and 409 kg of 60% highly enriched uranium.
 Uranium is considered weapons-grade at 90% enrichment.) and largely suspended IAEA monitoring.

 On 12 June 2025, the IAEA found (Note: The resolution was passed with 19 votes in favour, 3 against (Russia, China and Burkina Faso) and 11 abstentions.)
 Iran non-compliant with its NPT safeguards agreement for the first time since 2005.
 On 13 June, Israel launched airstrikes targeting Iranian military leaders, nuclear scientists, and nuclear facilities, beginning the twelve-day Iran–Israel war.
 On 22 June, the United States bombed Iranian nuclear sites with larger bunker-buster bombs.
 Iran subsequently suspended operation with the IAEA.
 In August, France, Germany, and the UK triggered the snapback mechanism, which reinstated UN sanctions in September.
 On 18 October, Iran, Russia, and China declared the JCPOA terminated and the UN sanctions legally void.
+In February 2026, Israel and the United States launched a war against Iran, with the supposed pursuit of "weapons of mass destruction" under the Iranian nuclear and missile programs as one justification.